ytsimon2004/computer_vision/README.md

 ========
 by Yu-Ting Wei (ytsimon2004@gmail.com)

-- Materials for *Computer Vision Course*
+- Materials for *Computer Vision Course* in KULeuven
 - Check source code in `src/comvis/*`
 - Implementation showcases in `notebook/`